Fairmount Park Family Handbook

 - Does your child have a varying afternoon pickup or bus schedule?
 A suggestion is to make a laminated luggage tag to hang from their backpack.
 Create a weekly schedule that hangs from their backpack.
 This helps when children forget if they are riding the bus or being picked up.

-Please park in the 5-minute parking area on Findlay, come into the office, and sign out your child if you need to pick up your child.
-The office staff will give you an early dismissal pass and will ask you to walk to your child’s classroom.
-The teacher will need that pass when you pick up your child.
-To minimize the loss of instructional time, students remain in their classrooms until the parent is able to pick them up.
+Please park in the 5-minute parking area on Findlay, come into the office, and sign out your child if you need to pick up your child during the day.
+The office staff will call down your child to meet you in the foyer.
+To minimize the loss of instructional time, students remain in their classrooms until the parent arrives.

 Animals are not allowed on school grounds at any time.
 Please keep your pet in your car during pick up and drop off times as many children have a fear of dogs.
 Although public sidewalks are property of the City of Seattle, I would ask that you not have your dog on the sidewalks outside of our school.
 Dogs are not allowed on the playground or the playfield.
 For both your own legal protection as well as the safety of our students, it is best that dogs be left at home.

 Fairmount Park Playground Rules

 “Playgrounds should be rich environments where children can stretch their physical, emotional, social and intellectual skills.”